President-elect Donald Trump campaigned on a platform that called for deporting large numbers of immigrants.

 What is an inadmissible crime, and can I be deported for it?

-Another category of crimes that are relevant for one's immigration status are "inadmissible crimes."
+Another category of crimes that are relevant for one's immigration status is "inadmissible crimes."

 A conviction for an inadmissible crime will NOT get you deported if you are an illegal immigrant.
 But it can keep you from: